fanoframework/fanoframework.github.io/working-with-router/index.md

 router.post('/another/app', anotherAppHandler);
 ```

 If your application hostname is `example.com` and  client opens `http://example.com/my/app` through browser, our application will receive request `GET` method to `/my/app` resources.
 Router will match HTTP method and URL and returns `myAppHandler` as code that responsible to handle this request.
+For more information regarding request handler, read [Working with Controllers](/working-with-controllers).

 If client opens `http://example.com/another/app` through browser, our application will receive request `GET` method to `/another/app` resources.
 Router will find match to `/another/app` but because it is only registered for `POST` request, `EMethodNotAllowed` exception will be raised with HTTP 405 error code.